Anty0/GoProAutoImmichUpload/README.md

 ## How?

 - Use a Linux machine with Docker and BlueZ installed.
 - Ensure your Linux machine is paired with your GoPro, which you can do using the `bluetoothctl` command.
+See [Pairing with GoPro](#pairing-with-gopro).
 - Launch the service with this command:
 ```sh
 docker run --rm --name gopro-immich-uploader \